 Assistantships and other basic support may be supplemented by fellowship and scholarship awards or loans.

 The Civil and Environmental Engineering Department selectively awards several merit-based department fellowships to entering graduate students.
 These fellowships cover tuition only.
-To be considered for assistance as an entering student, it is only necessary to submit the Application for Admission to Graduate Study with supporting documents and check the "Financial Aid" checkbox on the application.
-Note that there is an earlier deadline for fellowship consideration — See the Application Timeline & Deadlines page for more information.
+To be considered for this assistance as an entering student, it is only necessary to submit the Application for Admission to Graduate Study with supporting documents and check the "Financial Aid" checkbox on the application.
 Notification regarding fellowships is sent to recipients in March and April.

 This prestigious, three-year university award is intended for outstanding candidates in graduate study leading to the PhD.
 The fellowship is selectively awarded to entering graduate students who are pursuing (or plan to pursue) a PhD in Civil and Environmental Engineering.
 The award provides a quarterly stipend and tuition for eight to 10 units per quarter for 12 quarters.
 The selection process is demanding, requiring nomination and confirmation by both department and university committees.

 This Stanford scholarship program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford.
-To be considered, you must apply to Knight-Hennessy Scholars by September 27, 2017, and separately apply to the department where you would like to study by November 15, 2017.
+To be considered, you must apply to Knight-Hennessy Scholars and separately apply to the department where you would like to study.

 The School of Engineering and Department Fellowships are awarded to entering CEE graduate students.
 Awards are based upon merit achievement including undergraduate academic performance and research potential.
 Recipients receive eight to 10 units of tuition per quarter and a quarterly stipend for anywhere from three to five quarters.